warewulf/warewulf3/README.md

 plugin architecture.
 Install the components and features you need or leverage the existing system configurations stored within Warewulf to create custom solutions to meet your particular needs.

-This repository is a fork of https://github.com/warewulf/warewulf3.
-Its development focuses on providing Warewulf support for Ubuntu based systems.